The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 - Director of Part-Time Studies

-- Student advisor on module choices in stages 2 and 3
+- Student adviser on module choices in stages 2 and 3

 - Literature representative to the International Foundation Programme and Kent Partner Schools